findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 		1. The project renown status, and is referred to in chinese history as "Great tu controls the water"   (大禹治水 Da Yu Zhi Shui)
 		2. Was said initially that he declined the thrown but lowkcal lords praised him and was with how popular he was, the chiefs also agreed that he became the emperor at age 53
 	5. Established capital of Anyi, ruins of which are in modern Xia County in southern Shanxi Province
-	6. Divided the realm into nine provinces (regions) and had bronzes vessels casted to represent each one
+	6. Divided the realm into nine provinces ==(regions) and had bronzes vessels casted to represent each one==
 14. Shang dynasty (Early Civilizations and States Xia, Shang and Zhou)
 	1. 1600 - 1046 BCE
 	2. Qi overthew the impious and cruel final Xia ruler Jie in the battle of Mingtao and became the first king of Shang